geek/graphi/README.md

 ## Options

-- `path` - HTTP path to serve graphql requests.
+- `graphqlPath` - HTTP path to serve graphql requests.
 Default is `/graphql`
+- `graphiqlPath` - HTTP path to serve the GraphiQL UI.
+Set to '' or false to disable.
+Default is `/graphiql`
 - `schema` - graphql schema either as a string or parsed schema object
-- `functions` - query and mutation functions mapped to their respective keys
+- `resolvers` - query and mutation functions mapped to their respective keys